 - Memory card to store photos and videos is not included and must be bought separately.

-This drone uses an intelligent battery, which allows a flight time of up to 25 minutes.
-It has a communication transmission range of up to 3,000 feet.
+The quadcopter has a flight time of up to 25 minutes and a communication transmission range of up to 3,000 feet.

 - Captures excellent high-quality images.

 - Easy for beginners to learn how to fly.